TUDa-VLAOrga/VLAOrga/Specification/Specification.md

 the current planning state of the project e.g which features are targeted in a given iteration and much more.

 Most of the implemented features will be tested thoroughly, especially the core functionality.
-The test will happen at least on unit and integration level.
-This does explicitly not mean that we are aming for 100% test coverage as we prioritize the quality of tests over the quanitity of tests.
+This does explicitly not mean that we are aiming for 100% test coverage as we prioritize the quality of tests over the quanitity of tests.

 During developement new feature requests will be discussed with the VLA but we cannot guarantee that all features will be implemented.
-If a feature should not make it into the release we will inform the VLA beforehand and discuss further prioritization in case of triages directly with the VLA.
+If a feature should not make it into its scheduled release, we will inform the VLA beforehand.
+In case of feature triages we'll coordinate our prioritization plan directly with the VLA.

 We hereby guarantee that core functionality will be part of the final release of this software.
 This functionality can only be guaranteed when a stable internet connection is available.